 | Anxiety about falling short | Christ is our Redemption |

 Living from this truth reshapes everyday faith.
 Prayer becomes honest instead of performative.
 Obedience becomes grateful instead of pressured.
 Growth becomes relational instead of exhausting.
 The believer no longer asks, “Have I done enough?” but rests in the assurance that Christ already is enough.
-This security is foundational to understanding life with God itself, as explained in What Is Eternal Life?, where life flows from union with Christ rather than achievement.
+This security is foundational to understanding life with God itself, as explained in https://goodchristiannetwork.com/a-study-in/, where life flows from union with Christ rather than achievement.

 | Christ’s Sufficiency | The Believer’s Response |